ihr-it-projekt/DayZModsInfo/TBCarDealer/Readme.md

 ## Features
 - Creates a showroom for player, where they can test the cars
+- works with DayZLife Car ownership, other mod supports are planed.
 - Player can
   - buy cars
   - buy premium cars